 socket.send(“Hello Server!”);

-Getting started with WebSockets
+Getting Started With WebSockets

 - Decide between ws:// (unencrypted) or wss:// (encrypted).